Chart Color Schemes

 Golden Grove has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 16 projects potentially impacting the area.
-Notable ones are Golden Grove Master Planned Stage 2, Golden Grove Neighbourhood Code Amendment (Stage 1), Sunnybrook Estate, and Golden Grove Park & Ride Facility.
+AreaSearch has identified 16 projects likely impacting the area.
+Notable projects include Golden Grove Master Planned Stage 2, Golden Grove Neighbourhood Code Amendment (Stage 1), Sunnybrook Estate, and Golden Grove Park & Ride Facility.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.